PhD Programme in Advanced Machine Learning

 INFORMATION ABOUT THE CAMBRIDGE-TUEBINGEN PROGRAMME:

 We also offer a small number of PhDs on the Cambridge-Tuebingen programme.
 This stream is for specific candidates whose research interests are well-matched to both the machine learning group in Cambridge and the MPI for Intelligent Systems in Tuebingen.
 For more information about the Cambridge-Tuebingen programme and how to apply see here.
 IMPORTANT: remember to download your application form before you submit so that you can send a copy to the administrators in Tuebingen directly.
-Note that the application deadline for the Cambridge-Tuebingen programme is noon, 5th December, 2023, CET.
+Note that the application deadline for the Cambridge-Tuebingen programme is 15 November 2024, CET.

 What background do I need?